W/O Nav/W DA Spencer 1600179 RAFVR DFC

 The two survived 49 operations together to complete their 200-hour tour of operations in early December 1944, mostly on long-range and low-level sorties over Japanese-occupied Burma.
 The men of 211 Squadron who passed this milestone are unlikely to tell you today what a considerable achievement it represents: part skill, part luck, plus endurance and bravery.

-For their efforts, both were awarded the Distinguished Flying Cross, as recorded on the roll of Gallantry awards.
-Dennis was subsequently promoted to Warrant Officer, Geoff Vardigans to Flight Lieutenant.
+For their efforts, Dennis was subsequently promoted to Warrant Officer, Geoff to Flight Lieutenant, and both men were awarded the Distinguished Flying Cross.
 70 years later, Spencer retained high regard for Vardigans as a good and courageous pilot: not a dare-devil, but a man of skill and endurance.
 Geoff Vardigans died in 1981.

 F/O GV Vardigans, 211 Squadron, Chiringa November 1944 (RAF official)